bugbamboo/MathCalc/README.md

 # alekscalc
-This is a Project focused on using Java to easily solve math and physics problems.
+This is a project focused on using Java to easily solve math and physics problems.
 It is inspired by the math program used at my current school ALEKS.